Faridah Kadondi: Early career

 Faridah was among the She Cranes squad that went to South Africa for the 2023 Netball World Cup and helped Uganda finish in the fifth position.

 During the 2022 Fast5 Netball World Series where she represented Uganda, Faridah earned the Player of the Match award in Uganda’s game against Australia.
 She helped on Uganda’s 46-42 win over South Africa in the bronze-medal match.

 She was formerly a player at a Makindye based club known as Weyonje Netball Club.
 She also played basketball for KCCA Leopards in Uganda’s National Basketball League.She started playing netball at Butaleja Bugosa primary school back while in P.5.

 International career

 Faridah's international experience started during the 2022 Fast5 World Series.
 She joined Nottingham Forest Netball from Uganda’s Weyonje Netball Club as a goal defense in September 2024.
-Upon joining this new club she travelled to Malaysia for professional assessments in the Malaysian Netball Super League.
+Upon joining this new club she travelled to Malaysia for professional assessments in the Malaysia's Netball Super League.

 In July 2025 Faridah departed from Nottingham Forest Netball after spending 10 months with the club.